 If you are having new (or different) symptoms, ask yourself:

-Your doctor may ask you to limit how much you drink.
+Your health care provider may ask you to limit how much you drink.

-Your doctor may ask you to take a diuretic, or water pill.
+You may need to take a diuretic, or water pill.

 Learn more about what you should eat to make your heart and blood vessels healthier.

 Try to stay away from things that are stressful for you.
-If you feel stressed all the time, or if you are very sad, talk with your doctor or nurse.
-They can refer you to a counselor.
+If you feel stressed all the time, or if you are very sad, talk with your health care provider who can refer you to a counselor.

 Have all of your drug prescriptions filled before you go home.
-It is very important that you take your drugs the way your doctor and nurse told you to.
-Do not take any other drugs or herbs without asking your doctor or nurse about them first.
+It is very important that you take your drugs the way your health care provider told you to.
+DO NOT take any other drugs or herbs without asking your provider about them first.

 The drugs below are given to many people who have heart failure.
 Sometimes there is a reason they may not be safe to take, though.
 These drugs may help protect your heart.
-Talk with your doctor or nurse if you are not already on any of these drugs:
+Talk with your health care provider if you are not already on any of these drugs:

 If you are taking a blood thinner, such as warfarin (Coumadin), you will need to have extra blood tests to make sure your dose is correct.

-Your doctor may refer you to cardiac rehabilitation program.
+Your health care provider may refer you to cardiac rehabilitation program.
 There, you will learn how to slowly increase your exercise and how to take care of your heart disease.
 Make sure you avoid heavy lifting.

 Make sure you know the warning signs of heart failure and of a heart attack.
 Know what to do when you have chest pain, or angina.

-Always ask your doctor before starting sexual activity again.
-Do not take sildenafil (Viagra), or vardenafil (Levitra), tadalafil (Cialis), or any herbal remedy for erection problems without checking with your doctor first.
+Always ask your health care provider before starting sexual activity again.
+Do not take sildenafil (Viagra), or vardenafil (Levitra), tadalafil (Cialis), or any herbal remedy for erection problems without checking first.

 Make sure your home is set up to be safe and easy for you for you to move around in and avoid falls.

-If you are unable to walk around very much, ask your doctor or nurse for exercises you can do while you are sitting.
+If you are unable to walk around very much, ask your health care provider for exercises you can do while you are sitting.

 Make sure you get a flu shot every year.
 You may also need a pneumonia shot.
-Ask your doctor about this.
+Ask your health care provider about this.

-Your doctor or nurse may call you to see how you are doing and to make sure you are checking your weight and taking your medicines.
+Your provider may call you to see how you are doing and to make sure you are checking your weight and taking your medicines.

-You will need follow-up appointments at your doctor's office.
+You will need follow-up appointments at your provider's office.